 The Cardinals maintained a 7-point deficit heading into halftime thanks to the teams trading two field goals apiece in the second frame.
 But as soon as halftime concluded, every wish on the Panthers’ Christmas list was granted.

 As if the Grainger-led 21-0 run by Georgia State wasn’t deflating enough for Ball State, things only got worse.
-Attempting to stage a comeback, Plitt’s pass on the final play of the third quarter was deflected off his receiver.
-It landed into the waiting arms of free safety Antavious Lane, who recorded his Sun Belt-best fifth interception of the season.
+Attempting to stage a comeback, Plitt’s pass on the final play of the third quarter deflected off his receiver and landed into the waiting arms of free safety Antavious Lane, who recorded his Sun Belt-best fifth interception of the season.
 Lane fittingly found an open lane to the house for a 55-yard return.
-With two touchdowns, Georgia State’s defense totaled as many end zone appearances as Ball State in the Camellia Bowl.
+With two touchdowns, Georgia State’s defense totaled as many end zone appearances as Ball State on the afternoon.

 Plitt capped off a storied tenure at Ball State — which featured a MAC championship and an Arizona Bowl win — with a QB sneak touchdown in the final four minutes of his collegiate career.
-It was a bitter end for a senior class, headlined by Plitt, Bryce Cosby, and others, which accounted for many historic accomplishments at Ball State.
+It was a bitter end for a senior class, headlined by Plitt, Bryce Cosby, and others who accounted for many historic accomplishments at Ball State.

 Positives for Ball State in the 31-point loss included the stellar play of Jackson.
 In the absence of Hall, the Cincinnati transfer receiver recorded a career-high 146 yards on 12 receptions.
 Due to Jackson’s presence, Ball State out-gained Georgia State through the air, 293-205, but the rushing disparity overwhelmingly favored the Panthers at 259-74.

 Georgia State finishes the 2021 campaign as winners of seven of its last eight contests, resulting in an 8-5 record.
 Ball State falls to 6-7 with the program’s first bowl defeat since 2013.
-After the Cardinals were handled in lopsided fashion in Montgomery, the MAC’s 2021 bowl record was rewritten to 1-5.
+Following the lopsided result in Montgomery, the MAC’s bowl record was rewritten to 1-5 for the 2021 season.